-• IMPORTANT: If your organization has enabled company-wide two-factor authentication, you will be required to set up two-factor authentication when you log in to the Fastly web interface.
+1 IMPORTANT: If your organization has enabled company-wide two-factor authentication, you will be required to set up two-factor authentication when you log in to the Fastly web interface.
 Skip to step six for instructions.

-- 1. Log in to the Fastly web interface and click the \\Account\\ link from the [user menu](/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
-Your account information appears. - 2.
-Click Manage your security settings from the Account Security area near the bottom of the page.
-The Account Security page appears.
+Log in to the Fastly web interface and click the Account link from the user menu (/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
+Your account information appears.

+2. Click the Two-factor authentication link.
+The Two-Factor authentication page appears.